 The analytics movement boomed in the 21st century.
 The first overt analytics strategies implemented by a North American professional team came from the 2002 Oakland Athletics.
 The Athletics play in one of the smallest markets in Major League Baseball; as a result, they have less money to spend on player salaries compared to large market teams like the New York Yankees.
 General manager Billy Beane created a strategy to build the best team with the limited payroll he had available.
 He focused on a new statistic built by analysts that he hired.
 This statistic rubbed his scouts the wrong way as he focused on On Base Percentage (OBP) above all else as he and his analysts felt it could lead to more runs and in turn more wins.
 This strategy ended up paying off for the 2001 Athletics as they made the playoffs on the lowest payroll in Major League Baseball.
 The story has been immortalized in Michael Lewis’s book Moneyball.
 Since this point, many teams in Major League Baseball tried to adapt similar strategies including implementations for large market teams.

 Soon after the book’s publishing, more analytical approaches began popping up for other team sports.
-Basketball began taking more threepoint shots after research showed that it was more effective than taking midrange jumpers on a per shot basis (Shea, n.d.).
+Basketball began taking more three-point shots after research showed that it was more effective than taking midrange jumpers on a per shot basis (Shea, n.d.).
 The Golden State Warriors became the poster child for this strategy with elite three-point shooters Steph Curry and Klay Thompson shooting at historic rates.
-They rode that strategy to four titles in an eightyear stretch.
-The National Basketball Association has witnessed new records for threepoint attempts in games almost yearly and the midrange jumper is panned by those in league circles.
+They rode that strategy to four titles in an eight-year stretch.
+The National Basketball Association has witnessed new records for three-point attempts in games almost yearly and the midrange jumper is panned by those in league circles.

 The National Football League struggled to get off the ground with its analytics movement; however, football is the most complex to quantify in terms of impact on a game due to the intricacy of the game of football.
 The biggest decision-making analytics opportunity was whether to go for it on fourth down or punt it away.
 Football teams are evidently very risk averse and would rarely go for it unless it was out of pure desperation.
 Teams focused on what could happen to their win percentage and how likely they would be to win if they go for it or settle for a kick.
 Teams started going for it more since 2015 which is roughly when this trend started taking over (The Next Gen Stats Analytics Team, 2021).
 Teams realized how beneficial it can be for their win percentage and started to adopt the strategy more.
 There are more complex factors in that modeling, but the consensus continues to be it is better to go for it if it is a toss up.